rickb777/goscrape2/README.md

   -savecookiefile string
     	file to save the cookie content
   -serve
-    	serve the website using a webserver; scraping will only happen on demand -timeout duration
+    	serve the website using a webserver.
+    	Scraping will happen only on demand using the first URL you provide.
+  -timeout duration
     	time limit (with units, e.g. 1s) for each HTTP request to connect and read the response -tries int